-We've been travel blogging for nearly ten years now, and although we don't quite know where the time has gone this makes us some of the older kids on the block in the blogging world.
+We've been travel blogging for over ten years now, and although we don't quite know where the time has gone this makes us some of the older kids on the block in the blogging world.

 As the years go by the question we end up getting more and more has nothing to do with our blog's niche, but is simply this: how do you start a travel blog?

 This is somewhat of a loaded question because our most popular response goes on a long and winding tangent about how our blogs were a decade in the making, required a lot of trial and error, and also a bit of luck thrown in along the way.

 But when I stopped to think of it there is a point that I always seem up emphasizing over and over again, which is: blogging is a lot of work.

 In fact, we've spent the last three years sharing all of this work in our Grow Your Blog series on this site, and this guide is the culmination of all of those articles focusing on the topic of how to start a travel blog.

 But we're not going to talk about the basics of registering a domain and server at Bluehost, installing WordPress and a custom theme, loading up on a few plug-ins, and setting you off with no direction.
 That is the easy part (don't worry, we cover it).
 In this one going to really dive into the weeds on how to make your blog the absolute best it can be, because, yes, blogging is indeed a lot of work!

 Table of Contents

 As this guide is long, we've broken it up into six sections.
 They are the following (click the links below to jump to a specific chapter):